mjyip8/Fluids/README.md

 # Position-Based Fluids
 ## IMPLEMENTATION DETAILS
 I implemented a particle-based fluid simulator related to smoothed particle hydrodynamics (SPH), based on the "Position Based Fluids" (PBF) approach described in [Macklin and Muller 2013](http://blog.mmacklin.com/publications/).
-As outlined by the paper, I used density to enforce incompressibility in the Incompress class.
-I added surface tension for more blobbiness and vorticity confinement in the Vorticity class and viscosity in the Viscosity class for more fluid-like motion.
+- Used density to enforce incompressibility in the Incompress class.
+- Added surface tension for more blobbiness and vorticity confinement in the Vorticity class.
+- Added viscosity in the Viscosity class for more fluid-like motion.
+- Used grid based acceleration structure for neighbor-finding.

 ## EXTRA FEATURES
 1. I rendered dam break in Mitsuba.